-The tax penalty you’ll have to pay if you don’t obtain health insurance will likely be much smaller than the cost of obtaining coverage.
+If you’re not exempt, the tax penalty you’ll have to pay if you don’t obtain health insurance may be smaller than the cost of obtaining coverage.
 So why not just go without coverage until you need it?
 After all, Obamacare prohibits insurers from denying coverage due to preexisting conditions.
 This means you can wait until you get sick to obtain coverage.
 Indeed, theoretically, you could wait to apply until you’re in an ambulance on the way to the hospital.
 Right?

-This means that, unless you happen to get sick during an open enrollment period, you could have a hard time obtaining coverage as an individual at any other time of the year.
+This means that, unless you happen to get sick during an open enrollment period or have a qualifying life event, it could be impossible for you to obtain coverage as an individual at any other time of the year.
 Without health insurance, even a minor sickness or injury can cost you a fortune.
 A recent report by The New York Times found that it can cost more than $1,000 to have a cut finger fixed in a hospital emergency room.

 The moral of the story is simple: Don’t wait to get covered.
 Do it during the open enrollment period.
 If the period is over, apply the moment you have a qualifying life event.